Skip to content

 Radhflow has four primitive port types.
 Every input and output port declares one of these types.
 The type system enforces compatibility at edge validation time, before any code runs.

-A single primitive: string, number, or boolean.
-Used for configuration parameters, thresholds, flags, and scalar results.
+A single typed value: string, number, or boolean.

 42